ngocha2811/BI-agent-ecom/README.md

 What is the total revenue by product category?
 Show me monthly Amazon sales as a line chart
 Which SKUs have the highest ROAS on Amazon Ads?
-What is the gross margin per product on Shopify?
 Bar chart of ad spend by platform
 Compare revenue between Amazon and Shopify
 What are the top 10 products by profit after ad spend?